beginning of content

 Pharmacists provide advice and products to help you treat common conditions in babies, such as:

-They can also advise if your child needs to see a doctor.
+They can also help you decide if your child needs to see a doctor.

-Pharmacists can also advise which medicines are safe for your child and how to work out the right dose for them.
 Some pharmacies offer a baby-care service to weigh and measure your baby.
 They may have nurses or midwives available for consultation.
+Find out more about how a community pharmacy can support your family.

 Self-care and lifestyle assessments